-Pioneer from British school, Cranfield University have invented a new Nano Membrane Toilet.
-This is waterless toilet where for operating, any system or electric power is not necessary.
-The Nanotechnology was implemented with the purpose of transforming human waste into clean water and energy.
+A pioneer from a British school, Cranfield University, has invented a new Nano Membrane Toilet.
+This is a waterless toilet where any system or electric power is not necessary for operating.
+Nanotechnology was implemented with the purpose of transforming human waste into clean water and energy.

-This Nano Membrane Toilet does not need water and even it does not smell.
-The revolutionary toilet makes use of a whirling machine to transfer waste towards holding chamber.
+This Nano Membrane Toilet does not need water, and it does not smell.
+The revolutionary toilet uses a whirling machine to transfer waste towards the holding chamber.
 This holding chamber consists of Nano-elements.
-The procedure also blocks off smell as well as keep the seat out of view.
+The procedure also blocks off a smell and keeps the seat out of view.

 How does Nano-membrane toilet works?

 Alison Parker, lead researcher, and lecturer in International water and sanitation at Cranfield water science Institute has elaborated on how this toilet works.
 She said, “Once the human waste comes in holding chamber, we use membranes that take water out in the form of vapor, which can shorten and available later for people to use in their homes.”